FluffyCodeMonster/farscope_project_entry/README.md

 The program can then be run by executing 'roslaunch farscope_project_entry integration.launch'.

+To visualise the map and trophy position estimates while the robot is running, open Rviz and load the configuration file 'farscope_project_entry/testing/rviz_perception_test_config.rviz'.
+This should be done immediately after launching the simulator.

 ## Controlling the robot

 In this section, we walk through the [`our_controller.py`](https://github.com/arthurrichards77/farscope_project_entry/blob/main/scripts/our_controller.py) example file.